Table of Contents

 What are the Different Applications of Mud?

 Mud Therapy is an important treatment modality exercised in naturopathy in modern times as well to treat various diseases and improve health conditions.
-Mud can be applied in the form of packs, wraps, baths or hot packs.
+One can apply mud in the form of packs, wraps, baths or hot packs.

-Mud can be applied in the form of packs where the direct application of mud on the body is required.
+Apply mud in the form of packs where one needs to directly apply mud on the body.
 Enriched with incredible cleansing and hydrating properties mud packs are highly beneficial.

-- Application of soaked mud on the face, left to dry for 30 minutes is one of the best ways to pamper your skin and keep it gorgeous.
+- Application of soaked mud on the face.
+Leave to dry for 30 minutes.
+It is one of the best ways to pamper your skin and keep it gorgeous.
 It helps improve the complexion of the skin, removes pimples and loosens skin pores which in turn aid removal.
 Furthermore, eliminates dark circles around the eyes.

 - A thick mud pack applied to head in congestive headache reduces the pain instantly.